What Is a Film Fixer? The Complete Guide to Production Fixers

 What Shapes Film Fixer Pricing in Brazil

-Fixer costs depend on the scope of services, the duration of the engagement, the regions involved, and the production's complexity.
-Brazil's market sits at a distinctive point in the global cost spectrum — significantly lower than the US or Western Europe for crew and equipment, but with administrative overheads and logistical costs (particularly transport across the country's vast distances) that surprise producers accustomed to more compact markets.
+Here is what we have to work with.
+Fixer costs depend on the scope of services, the length of the buy-in, the regions involved, and the production's complexity.
+Brazil's market sits at a distinctive point in the global cost range — significantly lower than the US or Western Europe for crew and gear.
+But with administrative overheads and logistical costs (specific transport across the country's vast distances) that surprise producers accustomed to more compact markets.
 We do not publish specific rates because project-to-project variation makes fixed numbers misleading.

-• Individual fixers typically charge day rates reflecting their experience, language skills, and regional specialization
+- Person fixers mostly charge day rates reflecting their experience, language skills, and regional specialization

-• Production service companies quote project-based fees that bundle crew management, equipment sourcing, permit coordination, and administrative compliance into a single engagement
+- Shoot service firms quote project-based fees that bundle crew management, gear sourcing, permit planning, and administrative compliance into a single buy-in

-• Full-service fees generally represent a percentage of total local production spend in Brazil
+- Full-service fees mostly represent a percentage of total local production spend in Brazil

-• The cost of operating without a fixer — permit delays, customs hold-ups, crew miscommunication, overpayment to vendors unfamiliar with international production — routinely exceeds fixer fees
+- The cost of operating without a fixer — permit delays, customs hold-ups, crew miscommunication, overpayment to vendors unfamiliar with global shoots — routinely exceeds fixer fees

 Day Rates vs Project-Based Pricing

-A solo fixer charging a daily rate works for small productions — a documentary crew of four shooting in Rio for a few days, or a journalist needing local support for a specific story in São Paulo.
-For anything beyond that scale, a production service company delivers better value by consolidating crew hiring, equipment sourcing, permit management, accounting, customs coordination, and full production management into a single relationship.
-Comparing a freelancer's day rate to a company's project fee is not a meaningful comparison; the company replaces multiple roles the production would otherwise need to fill and manage separately, carries production insurance, employs crew in compliance with Brazilian labor law, and provides the financial infrastructure required for ANCINE incentive applications, tax compliance, and the audit trails international co-productions demand.
+A solo fixer charging a daily rate works for small shoots — a documentary crew of four shooting in Rio for a few days, or a journalist needing local support for a specific story in São Paulo.
+For anything beyond that scale, a shoot service firm delivers better value by consolidating crew hiring, gear sourcing, permit management, accounting, customs planning, and full production management into a single relationship.
+Comparing a freelancer's day rate to a firm's project fee is not a meaningful match-up.
+The firm replaces many roles the production would otherwise need to fill and manage separately, carries production insurance, employs crew in compliance with Brazilian labor law, and gives the financial infrastructure needed for ANCINE incentive applications, tax compliance, and the audit trails global co-productions demand.

 What Drives Pricing in Brazil

-Several factors shape the final number: which regions the production covers (Rio de Janeiro and São Paulo carry different cost profiles than Salvador, Manaus, or smaller cities in Minas Gerais), the duration of the engagement across pre-production, production, and wrap, the size of the local crew being managed, the number and complexity of locations and their associated permit requirements, whether the production involves customs clearance for imported equipment, whether it spans multiple states requiring internal flights and duplicate logistics setups, and whether specialized services like marine coordination at Fernando de Noronha, jungle production support in the Amazon, or aerial filming clearances from ANAC are needed.
-Share a full project brief and receive a detailed, line-by-line quote — transparent fixers welcome budget conversations and will explain every cost component.
+Several factors shape the final number: which regions the production covers (Rio de Janeiro and São Paulo carry different cost profiles than Salvador, Manaus, or smaller cities in Minas Gerais), the length of the buy-in across pre-production, production, and wrap, the size of the local crew being managed, the number and complexity of locations and their associated permit needs, whether the production involves customs clearance for imported gear, whether it spans many states needing internal flights and duplicate logistics setups, and whether specialized services like marine planning at Fernando de Noronha, jungle production support in the Amazon, or aerial filming clearances from ANAC are needed.
+Share a full project brief and receive a detailed, line-by-line quote — transparent fixers welcome budget conversations and will explain each cost parts.

 Why the Investment Pays for Itself

 Productions that skip the fixer in Brazil to save money almost invariably spend more.
-A single lost shooting day — equipment stuck in customs at Guarulhos or Santos, a permit denied because the Prefeitura application was filed incorrectly, a location falling through because no one negotiated with the community association in Portuguese — costs far more than the fixer's entire engagement.
-Beyond preventing problems, experienced fixers in Brazil actively reduce spending through their knowledge of local pricing, their relationships with vendors who extend preferential rates to repeat clients, and their ability to construct realistic budgets that prevent the overruns caused by producers unfamiliar with Brazilian market dynamics, tax structures, and the hidden costs that accumulate when CLT employment obligations, union requirements, and state-level tax variations are not factored in from the start.
-The fixer is not an overhead line; it is the mechanism that keeps every other line in the budget honest.
+A single lost shooting day — gear stuck in customs at Guarulhos or Santos, a permit denied because the Prefeitura application was filed incorrectly, a location falling through because no one negotiated with the community association in Portuguese — costs far more than the fixer's entire buy-in.
+Beyond preventing problems, skilled fixers in Brazil actively reduce spending through their knowledge of local pricing, their relationships with vendors who extend preferential rates to repeat clients, and their ability to construct realistic budgets that prevent the overruns caused by producers unfamiliar with Brazilian market dynamics, tax structures, and the hidden costs that accumulate when CLT employment obligations, union needs, and state-level tax variations are not factored in from the start.
+The fixer is not an overhead line.
+It is the mechanism that keeps each other line in the budget honest.

 ACT 06